wp-plugins/delucks-seo/readme.txt

 * display_errors should always be disabled in live systems.
 Debug output can destroy our plugin functionality

 == Changelog ==

+= 1.1.8 =
+* New option to turn on/off using seo description as feed content
+* fixed: rss feeds validation errors
+* fixed: shortcode 'dpc_metadescription' works now
+* fixed: text otpimazition fields removed from attachment
+* fixed: missing tooltip texts added
+* fixed: changed php code commands to prevent fatal errors on deactivated plugin
+* fixed: some multisite errors
+* improvement: plugin is working from now on with the plugin 'formidable'

 = 1.1.7 =
 * New social Sharing button: WhatsApp
 * More compatibility with themes that are using bootstrap library